hapax/hapax.github.io/assets/chance.md

 ---

 **January 19, 2021.** *Why are dice and coins good sources of randomness?
-Symmetry is not enough to explain why starting with the same initial conditions still seems to lead to randomness.
-I explore the relevant forces (chaos and jitter) in simple examples, and build deterministic dice from scratch.*
+The word "symmetry" is bandied about, but symmetry is not enough to explain why starting with very similar initial conditions and evolving deterministically leads to random outcomes.
+I explore the relevant factors—chaos and jitter—and use them to build deterministic dice.*

 #### Introduction